-A fine example of De Vaugondy's scarce map of Baja California, Texas and the Southwest, one of the few detailed regional maps of the period.
-A fine example from the Atlas Portatif.
+De Vaugondy's scarce map of Baja California, Texas and the Southwest, is one of the few detailed regional maps of the period to focus on Texas and the Southwest.